I'm Not in Love: Legacy

 "I'm Not in Love" has enjoyed lasting popularity, with over three million plays on US radio since its release, and it won three Ivor Novello Awards in 1976 for Best Pop Song, International Hit of the Year, and Most Performed British Work.
-It has appeared in numerous films and television shows, including That '70s Show, The Virgin Suicides, Deuce Bigalow: Male Gigolo and Guardians of the Galaxy.
+It has appeared in numerous films and television shows, including That '70s Show, The Virgin Suicides, Deuce Bigalow: Male Gigolo, SKAM, Guardians of the Galaxy, and Bridget Jones: The Edge of Reason.
 The song also appears in the 2006 video game Grand Theft Auto: Vice City Stories on the in-game radio station Emotion 98.3.
 The song was covered by Richie Havens, which appeared on his 1976 album The End of the Beginning.
-A cover by The Pretenders was specifically recorded for the Soundtrack of the 1993 movie Indecent Proposal.
+A cover by the Pretenders was specifically recorded for the soundtrack of the 1993 movie Indecent Proposal.
 Queen Latifah recorded a cover on her album Trav'lin' Light, and a cover version by Kelsey Lu was featured in the TV series Euphoria.
+Doja Cat sampled the song on "Shutcho", a song from her 2023 album, Scarlet.